Overv/Open.GL/content/articles-en/context.md

 		return 0;
 	}

 When rendering a frame, the results will be stored in an offscreen buffer known as the *back buffer* to make sure the user only sees the final result.
 The `presentGraphics()` call will copy the result from the back buffer to the visible window buffer, the *front buffer*.
-Every application that makes use of realtime graphics will have a program flow that comes down to this, whether it uses a library or native code.
+Every application that makes use of real-time graphics will have a program flow that comes down to this, whether it uses a library or native code.

 By default, libraries will create an OpenGL context that supports the legacy functions.
 This is unfortunate, because we're not interested in those and they may become unavailable at some point in the future.
 The good news is that it is possible to inform the drivers that our application is ready for the future and does not depend on the old functions.
 The bad news is that at this moment only the GLFW library allows us to specify this.
 This little shortcoming doesn't have any negative consequences right now, so don't let it influence your choice of library too much, but the advantage of a so-called core profile context is that accidentally calling any of the old functions results in an invalid operation error to set you straight.